asselapathirana/k3s_setup/README.md

    ```
    The script reads `nodes.txt`, installs the control-plane on the first entry, joins the rest as workers, and writes `k3s.yaml`.

+### Point kubectl at the K3s cluster
+- Use the generated kubeconfig: `export KUBECONFIG=$PWD/k3s.yaml`
+- Sanity check that you're on the right cluster: `kubectl get nodes`
+- All following scripts use the current kubectl context (namespace changes are explicit in each step).

 3) **Label nodes**
    ```bash
    ./namenodes.bash